ambrosia13/ForgetMeNot-Shaders/README.md

 3. Launch your game, put Forget-me-not into your resource packs folder and activate the resource pack.
 4. Activate your preferred pipeline shaderpack in `Options / Video Settings / Canvas / Pipeline Options / Pipelines`

+## before you ask...
+- Experiencing shadow flickering?
+It's being worked on.
+In the meantime, try to turn your render distance down to 8.
+Lower render distance has less chance of shadow flickering/disappearance.
+- Water broken on AMD/Intel?
+I'm working on fixing this, but you can try turning on fast water to hopefully fix it.
+- Want your normal enchantment glint back?
+Turn off

 ## cool features
 - bloom, tone mapping, and HDR shader effects
 - overhauled sky & fog visuals